People

 The Rev. Beth Lefever, a native Hoosier, has served as pastor of Neshoba Unitarian Universalist Church since July of 2012.
 Before that she was the half-time religious leader at Berrien Unitarian Universalist Fellowship in St. Joseph, MI, and did prison ministry at the Elkhart County (IN) Jail.
 She studied sociology at Indiana University and received her M.Div. from Meadville Lombard Theological School in Chicago.
 Before Beth moved into ministry she was a 911 dispatcher for 18 years in Elkhart, IN, eventually becoming the 911 Center’s Training Coordinator, and then Assistant Director.
 She also served on Elkhart’s Board of Public Safety.
 And a very long time ago she was a call-taker for Elkhart’s crisis call center, Switchboard Concern.

-Linda J. Mathis, Legal Chair
+Linda J. Mathis

 Linda J. Mathis is a Memphis attorney practicing in the area of civil litigation beginning in 1988.
 She graduated from Southwestern at Memphis (now Rhodes College) and received her Juris Doctor degree from Memphis State University (now the University of Memphis).
 She is currently an active volunteer with the Memphis Crisis Center, and has been since 1984.